 - a small waste incineration plant – where certain types and quantities of waste are burned

 - mobile plant – plant that’s designed to move or be moved, eg a machine that’s moved onto a site to clean contaminated soil

 - a solvent emission activity – releasing organic solvents directly or indirectly into the air

-You need a permit if you carry on any of the following:
+You need an environmental permit if you carry out any of the following:

 - a stand-alone water discharge activity – releasing polluting liquids to surface water such as rivers or streams